Awww.. Fedora 12 includes Mono and Windows.Forms by default, in GNOME

 Update: Users can, of course, select the “Customize Now” button during installation and remove Mono/F-Spot, etc to ensure it’s not installed in the first place.

-6 Responses to “Awww..
-Fedora 12 includes Mono and Windows.Forms by default, in GNOME”
+10 thoughts on “Awww..
+Fedora 12 includes Mono and Windows.Forms by default, in GNOME

 Unchecking Fspot from DVD installation via “Customize now” will not include mono packages.
 It sounds like you blog implies Fedora does no longer allow custom installation which is not true.
 You should at least mentioned it.